 The pistol range at Washtenaw Sportsman's Club is an outdoor range with covered firing points.
 The student should dress appropriately for the expected weather conditions.
 In the summer the student should bring insect repellent since the club grounds are heavily wooded in the immediate area of the shooting range.

 The WSC offers Personal Protection Training courses several times a year.
 For Information or Registration details contact firstname.lastname@example.org or call (734) 417-9446.

-The roots of Modern Pentathlon can be traced to the ancient Pentathlon, which included the following five disciplines: discus throw, javelin, long jump, the stadium-length race, and wrestling.
-The ancient Pentathlon was incorporated into the ancient Olympic Games in 708 B.C., where Lambis Lakedaimonios was crowned the first Olympic victor.
+The root of the Modern Pentathlon can be traced back to the ancient Pentathlon which included the following five disciplines: discus throw, javelin, long jump, wrestling, and the stadium-length foot race.
+The ancient Pentathlon was incorporated into the Olympics Games in 708 B.C. when Lambis Lakedaimonios was crowned the first Olympic victor.

-Typically most targets are not what you would normally be accustomed to shooting.
-They could range from balloons to Oreo’s and aspirin’s or any other assorted targets.
+Typically, the targets are not what you would normally be accustomed to shooting.
+Targets range from balloons to Oreo’s and aspirin’s or any other assorted targets.